Communities & Memberships

 • Accessibility.
 Accessible on web, iOS, and Android apps.
 People can’t always run to a PC to log on. (“Mobile friendly web apps” don’t cut it).

 • Branded apps (under YOUR brand on iOS and Android).
-Established brands and businesses should consider branded community apps (that’s YOUR app in the App Store and Google Play Store).
+Established brands and businesses should consider branded community apps (that’s your app in the App Store and Google Play Store).

 • Monetization.
 Multiple ways to monetize through events, paid memberships, subscriptions, and online courses.